joshua-d-miller/macOSLAPS-Legacy/README.md

 The following parameters must be set or the application will use the defaults:

 **LocalAdminAccount** - Local Administrator Account.
-Default is 'admin'
-**DaysTillExpiration** - Expiration date of random password.
-Default is 60 Days
-**PasswordLength** - Length of randomly generated password.
-Default is 12
+Default is 'admin' **DaysTillExpiration** - Expiration date of random password.
+Default is 60 Days **PasswordLength** - Length of randomly generated password.
+Default is 12 **RemoveKeyChain** - Remove the local admin keychains after password change.
+(Recommended) **RemovePassChars** - Exclude any characters you'd like from the randomly generated password (In String format)

 These parameters are set in the location /Libary/Preferences/edu.psu.macoslaps.plist or you can use your MDM's Custom Settings to set these values.